- ABA Groups

 The Attorney Emeritus Program in New York encourages large law firms to include retired lawyers in their pro bono matters.
 Under the program, firms offer their retired attorneys meaningful work and provide work space, secretarial help, technology support, and malpractice insurance.
 As of July 2013, nine firms have thus far pledged to implement this program, and outreach continues to large firms and bar associations to expand participation.

-In addition to programs at the state and local level, such as those identified in the Law and Aging Guide, there are national programs designed to promote senior lawyer pro bono.
+In addition to programs at the state and local level, there are national programs designed to promote senior lawyer pro bono.
 One such program embraces a movement to allow senior lawyers to provide pro bono work with the support of their former employers.
 The Senior Public Interest Lawyer Project (SPILP), formed by Adrian Steel of Mayer, Brown, Rowe & Maw, has ideas designed to do just that in the context of large law firms.
 SPILP encourages firms to provide legal services to the indigent and needy through a choice of scenarios, including permitting a senior lawyer to join the firm's pro bono department or allowing an attorney to remain a part of the firm while working at a legal services provider's office.
 For more information on SPILP, go to www.mayerbrownrowe.com/publications/article.asp?id=1452&nid=6.

 Another national program, the International Senior Lawyers Project (ISLP), has a stated mission "to mobilize the resources of senior attorneys to provide highly skilled volunteer legal assistance to local and international nonprofit organizations, academic institutions and governmental agencies for the purpose of advancing the rule of law, protecting human rights and promoting equitable economic development and opportunity worldwide."
 Examples of completed, current and proposed projects include assistance to the Law Revision Commission for the District of Brcko in the former Yugoslavia and the proposed creation of a Southern Africa Regional Legal Training and Professional Development Center.